YunYang1994/tensorflow-yolov3/README.md

     * Output that as a prediction
     * Discard any remaining boxes with `IOU>=0.5` with the box output in the previous step

+In tensorflow, we can simply implement non maximum suppression algorithm like this. more details see [here](https://github.com/YunYang1994/tensorflow-yolov3/blob/master/core/utils.py)
 ```
 for i in range(num_classes):
     tf.image.non_max_suppression(boxes, score[:,i], iou_threshold=0.5)
  ```

 Non-max suppression uses the very important function called **"Intersection over Union"**, or IoU.
-Here is an exmaple of non max suppression algorithm: on input the aglorithm receive 4 overlapping bounding boxes, and the output returns only one
+Here is an exmaple of non maximum suppression algorithm: on input the aglorithm receive 4 overlapping bounding boxes, and the output returns only one

 ![image](./docs/images/iou.png)